About GGC Medicines

 GGC Medicines app (Adult Therapeutics Handbook)

 The GGC Medicines app is password protected to ensure that it is only used by clinical staff within NHSGGC.
 The login details are available from the Clinical Info page which only NHSGGC staff can access HERE.

-The contents and guidelines from the Adult Therapeutics Handbook can also be accessed by the desktop site.
+The contents and guidelines from the Adult Therapeutics Handbook can also be accessed without the need for a password by the desktop site which is also viewable on mobile devices.